 Do you think it may be time to replace your water heater?
-Knowing your water heater has a problem is an easy matter, but figuring out if it has reached the end of the line is challenging.
+Knowing your water heater has a problem is easy, but it is challenging to figure out if it has reached the end of the line.
 Don’t worry; the Done Plumbing & Heating experts are here to help you determine if a water heater replacement is your best course of action.

 Are You Experiencing:

 One or more of these problems may be cause enough for replacing your water heater.

 Low Hot Water Levels

 If the hot water seems to run dry much sooner than it used to, then your water heater is likely at fault.
 A water heater that continually runs dry may have trouble with its water supply or may not be heating its tank.
 Contact our team at Done Plumbing & Heating, and we will assess whether repairs or replacements are necessary.

 A water heater that no longer heats any water is practically worthless.
 Be sure to check your unit’s pilot light to ensure it is still running.
 If the light has gone out, then relight it.
 If it continues to turn off or refuses to restart, it may be time to replace your heater.
 However, it takes a professional to inspect your heater properly, so make sure to schedule one before throwing yours out.

 If your utility bills seem to be on the rise, your water heater may be the culprit.
 Depending on the issue, your water heater may be using an excess of either electricity or gas.
 Not only is this defect costing you money, but it could also be hazardous to you and your family!
 However, a quick inspection from one of our service experts will be enough to put an end to that risk.

 Rusty Or Old Parts